GabrielYeah/LeetCode/README.md

 LeetCode
 ========

-This repository is used for record my answers to LeetCode.
+This repository is used for recording my answers to LeetCode.